throwaway96/dejavuln-autoroot/README.md

 If you have the LG Developer Mode app installed, you *must* remove it before rebooting. **Do not** install it while your TV is rooted.

+## Settings

+You can influence the behavior of the script by creating certain files in the root directory of the USB drive:

+* `autoroot.debug` - Enables additional logging.
+* `autoroot.telnet` - Makes a root shell available via telnet on port 23.

 ## Troubleshooting

 If the script fails, you must delete `autoroot.once` from the USB drive and/or reboot the TV before it will run again.

 A log file named `autoroot.log` should be created on the USB drive.

-You can enable additional logging by creating a file named `autoroot.debug` in the root directory of the USB drive.

-If you create a file named `autoroot.telnet`, a root shell will be available via telnet on port 23.

 On webOS 8 (webOS 23), you may have to try multiple times; it seems that restarting `appinstalld` does not reliably make it detect the existence of